-The research, to be published in the prestigious Nature paper, was led by Associate Professor Chris Clarkson from the University of Queensland, the team included two ANSTO scientists – Dr Quan Hua and Dr Helen Brand.
+The research, published in the prestigious Nature, was led by Associate Professor Chris Clarkson from the University of Queensland, the team included two ANSTO scientists – Dr Quan Hua and Dr Helen Brand.

 Dr Hua, Principal Research Scientist in the Environmental Research area, oversaw the radiocarbon dating of charcoal samples on ANSTO’s STAR accelerator.

 At ANSTO’s Australian Synchrotron in Melbourne, Dr Helen Brand, used powder x-ray diffraction to identify the minerals present in pigment samples of artefacts.

 These methods, alongside extensive optically stimulated luminescence dating conducted at the University of Wollongong, show the site has a deeply buried, dense occupation layer dating to 65,000 years ago.

 Dr Hua said that the charcoal samples that were analysed were collected during excavations in 2012 and 2015.
 Most of the charcoal samples are isolated fragments but several samples were collected from in situ hearths.

 “With the STAR accelerator we were able to measure Carbon-14 or radiocarbon by accelerator mass spectrometry, to help determine the age of the samples,” Dr Hua explained.

 “Using ANSTO’s suite of advanced technology to learn more about Australia’s ancient past is wonderful, and it is an honour to have contributed to such a defining piece of work."